segment-boneyard/hermes/Readme.md

 ## Debugging

 Debugging ease was one of the core concerns when building Hermes.
-Since you need to use `stdin` in the shell for actually interacting with the robot, the typical `node debug` workflow doesn't help.
+Since you need to use `stdin` in the shell to actually interact with the robot, the typical `node debug` workflow doesn't work well.

 Instead, using [`node-inspector`](https://github.com/node-inspector/node-inspector) you can easily call: